studersi/test-4/tutorial-4/README.md

 getssl: christian-folini.ch - certificate obtained but certificate on server is different from the new certificate
 ```

 It is visible nicely how a new key was first created.
 Then the script created a `Certificate Signing Request` with the file ending `csr` and the test file `/apache/htdocs/.well-known/acme-challenge/xiM4FlHAqxo9fuAG-Ag-BTV_DsUJAbegPoZ6-l_luSA`.
 This was followed by the request to check the domain and sign the certificate.
-In the access log of the server, we will then see the following entry (the IP addresses of the validation server can vary):
+In the access log of the server, we will then see the following entry (the IP addresses of the validation server and the exact filename can vary):

 ```bash
 66.133.109.36 US - [2016-10-02 06:26:40.635068] …